We envision a world in which organizations create transformative, sustainable change by connecting with their communities to tackle global problems.

 - Utilize financial, management, and marketing skills and resources to identify and provide business solutions for global NGOs and other not-for-profits on short-term consulting projects.

 - Provide undergraduates with non-traditional applications for business knowledge in the global context and exposure to international culture and impact.

 - Educate the Penn community and promote awareness of international economic development through speaker events and site visits

 Our Executive Board

-Nick is a sophomore from Honolulu, Hawaii studying Philosophy, Politics, and Economics (PPE) in the School of Arts and Science.
+Saur is a junior from Ohio studying Computer Science in the School of Engineering and Applied Sciences.
 Upon coming to Penn, he discovered PIIC and fell in love with its community of people who were as passionate about humanitarian issues, global development, and world travel as he was.
-In his first year of involvement with PIIC, Nick has assisted with post-trip NGO relations as member of the Impact Assessment team, conducted an audit of the club’s organizational structure, and been elected Treasurer for the 2016-2017 board.
-In his spare time, Nick often eats out with friends and enjoys the best cuisine Philadelphia has to offer.
+In his first year of involvement with PIIC, Saur consulted for Start-Up Chile, one of the leading accelerators in Latin America.
+He was also a member of the sponsorship and conference committee.
+Outside of PIIC, Saur is involved in Weiss Tech.
+House, and the Wharton Undergraduate Healthcare Club.
+In his spare time, Saur often eats out with friends and enjoys the best cuisine Philadelphia has to offer.